hannobraun/hanno.braun-odw.eu/content/_index.md

 ### Fornjot

-I'm working on [Fornjot](https://www.fornjot.app/), an early-stage project to create a next-generation, code-first CAD application.
+I work on [Fornjot](https://www.fornjot.app/), an early-stage project to create a next-generation, code-first CAD application.
 I've been experimenting with this for years on the side, and it's now my main professional focus.

 If you're interested, check out [Fornjot's website](https://www.fornjot.app/) or the [GitHub repository](https://github.com/hannobraun/Fornjot).
 If you want to support the project, [please consider sponsoring me](https://github.com/sponsors/hannobraun).